Robert Welch (designer): Selected designs

 1979 Kitchen Devils' Professional knife range.
 The Kitchen Devils Professional knife range won a Design Centre Award in 1984.

 Museum Collections

-Robert Welch's designs are in several museum collections including: the Victoria and Albert Museum and British Museum, London; Museum of Modern Art, New York; Philadelphia Museum of Art, USA; Museum Boijmans van Beuningen, the Netherlands; KODE Art Museums of Bergen, Norway.
+Welch's designs are in several museum collections including: the Victoria and Albert Museum and British Museum, London; Museum of Modern Art, New York; Philadelphia Museum of Art, USA; Museum Boijmans van Beuningen, the Netherlands; KODE Art Museums of Bergen, Norway.

 Robert Welch Designs

 The design business is today run by Alice and Rupert Welch, two of his three children.

 Each new design is still created in Chipping Campden in the same building where Welch began his career over half a century ago.